mariosar/mariosar.github.io/README.md

 ## Usage

+  bundle install

+  yarn install

-  npm run build
+  yarn run build

   bundle exec jekyll serve

 ## License

-  This contents and design of this website are copyrighted
+  The contents and design of this website are copyrighted